- Three 13,000 BTU top ported stainless steel burners

 Full Review - Weber Genesis II EX-315 Smart Gas Grill

 Genesis is practically legendary.
 One of the best-selling lines of gas grills in history and around the world.
 Over the years, Weber has modified, expanded, contracted, and redesigned this line of gas grills many times.
 Yes, they have gotten lighter and weaker, but Genesis remains popular and a pretty good grill.
 In fact, even Weber's critics will say that a Genesis is not a bad investment.
 Now, we have something that Weber is calling new.

 The Weber Genesis II EX-315 Smart Gas Grill is actually a pretty simple grill.
-It does cost a thousand dollars (US), but all you get is three burners, some cast iron cooking grates, and a body to hold it all together.
-You could get this for $200USD cheaper.
+It does cost over a thousand dollars (US), but all you get is three burners, some cast iron cooking grates, and a body to hold it all together.
+You could get Weber grill for $200USD cheaper.
 What makes this model stand out is a small temperature monitoring device built into the left side table.
 This is why it is called smart.